baturayozcan/ansible-windows/installation.md

 ## Passing Arguments to Playbooks :
    You need to add "--extra-vars" option to your command (ex: --extra-vars "hosts=prod")

    hosts : You can define hosts on which you want to run the script.
-They should be defined on /etc/ansible/hosts file.⋅⋅name : This is the name of the user that you want to create on the remote machine. password : This is the password of the user that you want to create on the remote machine. state : This is used to choose either you want to add a user or delete it.
+They should be defined on /etc/ansible/hosts file. name : This is the name of the user that you want to create on the remote machine. password : This is the password of the user that you want to create on the remote machine. state : This is used to choose either you want to add a user or delete it.
 Use "present" to add and "absent" to delete.